 On the other hand, if you choose Simple Mail Transfer Protocol (SMTP) instead.
 You can easily improve your email marketing deliverability.
 SMTP is a standard protocol that enables the transfer of emails between servers, allowing you to keep track of email status and manage email lists.

-IMPORTANT: To use SMTP services in WordPress, you must install a reliable WordPress mail plugin.
-And our recommendation is Post SMTP because it’s a great WordPress mail plugin with many compelling features, including a Chrome extension, push notifications, OAuth 2.0 protocol, and more.
+IMPORTANT: To use SMTP services in WordPress, you must install a reliable WordPress mail plugin, like Post SMTP, because it’s a great WordPress SMTP plugin with many compelling features, including Multiple SMTP Mailer Options (Microsoft 365, Amazon SES, Zoho, Mailgun, Brevo, SendGrid, etc.), Fallback Mailing, Instant Email Failure Alerts, Dedicated Post SMTP Mobile App, Chrome Extension, Push Notifications, OAuth 2.0 protocol and more.

 How To Configure SMTP For WordPress – Step By Step